3 Must-Know Trends Transforming the Freight Industry

 One way digital brokers are turning ﬁxed costs into variable costs is by using technology that increases productivity and automate many of your processes—such as negotiating rates, procuring, onboarding, and tracking carriers, document collection, payment processing, and invoicing customers.
 Using technology to complete or assist with the completion of these tasks, will allow you to either decrease your ﬁxed costs or optimize your operations so your team to spend more time securing new business and less managing freight—thus, increasing your revenue potential.

 Is your technology reducing your ﬁxed costs and/or freeing your team to focus on securing new customers and strengthening your relationship with existing customers?
-If not, you might want to ﬁnd better technology solutions.
+If not, you might want to ﬁnd better technology solutions or a partner who can help you drive efficiciencies.